Mohammed Sylla: International career

 Born in the Ivory Coast, Sylla played for the Guinea national team internationally making 56 appearances between 1999 and 2007.

 Personal life

 Sylla is the youngest of six children.
 He has two brothers and three sisters.
 From age 10, he was brought up by his sisters in Paris, as his mother, Massiami Bamba, and father believed that opportunities would be better for him than they were in Africa.

 He is one of at least two Guinean football players commonly known as Mohammed Sylla.
-Another, Mohamed Lamine Sylla, played with Willem II, FC Martigues and Ayr United amongst others.
+Another, Mohamed Lamine Sylla, played with Willem II, Martigues and Ayr United, amongst others.
 The overlapping nature of the two players' careers has led to a degree of media confusion regarding the details of their transfers.